muesli4brekkies/batch_renamer/README.md

 ...

 TopDir/Foo/Bar/File.jpg >> TopDir/Foo/Bar/FooBar0.jpg
+...
+Foo/Bar/File.jpg >> Foo/Bar/FooBar0.jpg
+Foo/Bar/AnotherFile.jpg >> Foo/Bar/FooBar1.jpg
+Foo/Bar/AnotherFile.png >> Foo/Bar/AnotherFile.jpg

 ```
 etc.

 Will ignore files only 1 subdirectory deep and in current dir.

-If anything goes wrong, check for .tmp files.

 Files are first written to temporary files to avoid clobbering.

+If anything goes wrong, check for .batcher_renamertmp files.
+Nothing should be lost.

-This prog is nondestructive and should not delete or overwite files, but will cheerfully rename every .jpg on your PC if allowed.
+This prog is nondestructive and should not delete or overwite files, but will cheerfully rename every file on your PC if allowed.
 Do be careful.

 ## usage

-`batch_renamer -x -q -g "glob pattern"`
+`./batch_renamer -[xvdh] -g "glob pattern"`

-When run with no arguments will print a dry-run and the help screen.
+for example
+`./batch_renamer -xv -g "*.png"`

 * -x                - Execute renaming, use with caution.
-* -q                - Quiet mode - Suppress prints to terminal.
+* -v                - Verbose mode.
+Print actions to terminal
+* -d                - Dry run, no file manipulation.
+Combine with -v.
 * -g "glob pattern" - Optional.
 The next argument will be taken as a glob pattern to use.
 Globs for "*.jpg" by default.
 * -h                - Print help and exit.